mucommander/mucommander/PLAN.md

 their module Activators.
 No changes to `ActionType`, `ActionManager`, or menu wiring needed.

+**Phase 10c** delivers connectivity polish entirely inside the mount-helper / tailscale modules — no `barebones-core` compile-time dep, no new `ActionType` entries, no menu wiring:

+- `MountTask` (`barebones-mount-helper`): SwingWorker that runs `MountExecutor.mount(spec)` off the EDT and shows a small modal "Mounting…" progress dialog while it works.
+The EDT keeps pumping events (the indeterminate progress bar animates, the dialog responds to window-close attempts).
+- `ActiveMountsDialog` (`barebones-mount-helper`): modal dialog listing every entry in `MountRegistry.instance().active()` with per-row Unmount; surfaces `umount` exit code + stderr on failure.
+  Opened from a "Manage active mounts…" button on the Mount tab.
+- Taildrop send button on the Tailscale tab: when a peer is selected, opens a `JFileChooser`; on selection, calls `TailscaleClient.sendFile(local, peer.dnsName())`.
+Failure surfaced via `JOptionPane.showMessageDialog`.

+The deliberate non-choice: no top-level menu actions / keybindings.
+Adding actions would force a `compileOnly` dep on `barebones-core` (for `MuAction` / `ActionManager`) and an `ActionType` enum entry — real plumbing for marginal value when the buttons live exactly where the user already is.

 **Phase 10c** (deferred polish):

 **OS-level mount helper** — a small Swing dialog that: